hyperledger/identus-docs/documentation/docs/quick-start.md

 <Tabs>
 <TabItem value="js" label="Typescript Sample APP">
 4. The <code>CredentialOffer</code> message will be automatically accepted as soon as it reaches the browser.
-In exchange, a <code>CredentialRequest</code> message will get sent back to the `PrismAgent.`
+In exchange, a <code>CredentialRequest</code> message will get sent back to the `CloudAgent.`

 </TabItem>
 <TabItem value="swift" label="Swift Sample APP">
-4. As soon as the <code>CredentialOffer</code> message reaches the Swift mobile app, it will display to the user to accept or reject, and in exchange, a <code>CredentialRequest</code> message will get sent back to the <code>PrismAgent</code>.
+4. As soon as the <code>CredentialOffer</code> message reaches the Swift mobile app, it will display to the user to accept or reject, and in exchange, a <code>CredentialRequest</code> message will get sent back to the <code>CloudAgent</code>.

 </TabItem>
 <TabItem value="android" label="Android Sample APP">
-4. As soon as the <code>CredentialOffer</code> message reaches the Android mobile app, it will be automatically accepted, and in exchange, a <code>CredentialRequest</code> message will get sent back to the <code>PrismAgent</code>.
+4. As soon as the <code>CredentialOffer</code> message reaches the Android mobile app, it will be automatically accepted, and in exchange, a <code>CredentialRequest</code> message will get sent back to the <code>CloudAgent</code>.

 </TabItem>
 </Tabs>